.40 Super: Ammunition and handloading

 From a reloader standpoint, there was tremendous versatility in the .40 Super.
 Bullet weights on the market included: 125, 135, 150, 155, 165, 170, 180, 190, 200 and 220 grains.
 Loads were developed with a dozen powders.
 Small pistol magnum or small rifle primers could be utilized.
 Brass was available from both Triton and Starline Brass Company.

 Many semi-automatic pistols can accommodate the .40 Super, especially those already chambered for the .45 ACP cartridge are the easiest to convert.
 This is accomplished by simply swapping out the .45 ACP barrel with the .40 Super barrel and upgrading the recoil spring system with a heavy duty spring.
 Existing .45 ACP magazines are utilized with no modifications.

-Handguns converted to .40 Super include the S&W 4506, Glock 21, Glock 30, SIG P220, FNH FNP-45, FNH FNX-45, HK USP, Tanfoglio Witness and the 1911 Government Model (and its variants).
+Handguns converted to .40 Super include the S&W 4506-1, Glock 21, Glock 30, SIG P220, FNH FNP-45, FNH FNX-45, HK USP, Tanfoglio Witness and the 1911 Government Model (and its variants).
 Handguns set up for the .45 Super cartridge only need a barrel swap.
 Handguns chambered for the .400 Cor-Bon can have their barrels rechambered to .40 Super.

 Factory-chambered 1911 handguns were introduced by STI.
-Barrel reamers were produced by Clymer Mfg.
-Barrels and conversions were available from Bar-Sto Barrels, Jarvis, Inc., Storm Lake Machine, Cylinder & Slide, Al’s Custom, Inc., Morris Custom, LaRocca Gunworks, and EFK Fire Dragon.
+Barrel reamers were produced by Clymer Mfg and Pacific Tool and Gauge.
+Barrels and conversions were available from Bar-Sto Barrels, Jarvis, Inc., Storm Lake Machine, Cylinder & Slide, Al's Custom, Inc., Morris Custom, LaRocca Gunworks, and EFK Fire Dragon.
 Reloading dies are available from RCBS and Redding.

 Current status

 The .40 Super cartridge lost momentum when Triton Cartridge was sold and later closed.
 Double Tap Ammo and Underwood Ammo still offer loaded ammunition for the .40 Super.
 Today brass is still available from Starline Brass Company and DoubleTap.
-1911 conversion kits or barrels are no longer available as of 2013, the last known source was Bar-Sto Precision Machine.
-Lone Wolf Distributors and RockYourGlock still offer the conversion barrel for a Glock 21 and you must use a Glock 21 10-round single-stack magazine in order for the ammo to feed correctly, a double-stack 13-round magazine will not feed reliably.
+As of 2025, 1911 and Glock 21 barrels are available from Bar-Sto.
+Lone Wolf Distributors and RockYourGlock still offer conversion barrels for the Glock 21 (for such conversions, the shooter must use a Glock 21 10-round single-stack magazine to ensure reliable feeding; a double-stack 13-round magazine will not feed reliably).